yell/kaggle-camera/README.md

 ## Telegram bot
-To get the most out of my limited resources, I have implemented a Telegram Bot, that is able to quickly:
+To get the most out of my limited resources, I have implemented a Telegram bot, that can quickly:
 * display current checkpoints
 * plot learning curves
 * plot confusion matrices